 2. Do I need new components?

-If you’re looking into repowering your boat, why stop halfway?
-Of course, it may not be essential that you change your gauges, throttle, and fuel components, but it’s never a bad idea to consider replacing them for a number of reasons:
+If you’re looking to repower your boat with a new outboard motor, it may not be essential to change your gauges, throttle, and fuel components.
+However, it’s never a bad idea to consider replacing them for a number of reasons:

 - New gauges will ensure that you’re accurately in tune with your motor’s performance, thereby lengthening it’s lifespan.
 Then there’s the added benefit of being sure that your engine and gauges are properly communicating with one another while you’re having them replaced.
 With advances in digital technology, today’s instruments are much more capable of keeping a close tab on how your motor is performing.
 Of course, shiny new gauges that read easily also simply enhance your boating and fishing experience.